teylorrt/desafio-dotnet/README.md

 - Docker

 ## How to Setup and Test
-#### All the following commands must be run in the project root folder
+#### IMPORTANT: All the following commands must be run in the project root folder

 ### Step 1: Install Docker
 ```bash